 This module is for postgraduate students of Applied Behaviour Analysis (ABA).
 Behavioural assessment and intervention techniques are core elements of ABA.
 This module trains the student to use these elements in the applied domain to develop effective intervention plans for individuals suffering from behavioural deficits or excesses.
-This module will prepare students for placement (Coleraine only) in ABA as well as lay the foundations for the research dissertation for Masters students.
+This module will prepare students for placement in ABA as well as lay the foundations for the research dissertation for Masters students.

 This module builds upon earlier elements of the postgraduate course in Applied Behaviour Analysis Society.
 The module facilitates the development of the skills and knowledge necessary to become an effective applied scientist and the critical viewpoint required to remain one.
 It reflects the scientist-practitioner module in emphasising both the responsibility of the behaviour analyst to their client and the need to use of sophisticated behavioural strategies.

 This module is for students on MSc Applied Behaviour Analysis and draws on prior training research methods.
 It provides experience of conducting a research study and producing a dissertation at postgraduate level that contains data presented in a manner typical of that used in international journals in this field.
 Students must have completed all taught elements of the MSc in Applied Behaviour Analysis prior to submitting a dissertation.